apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/distsql/syntax/ral/import-database-configuration.en.md

 - When a database with the same name already exists in the metadata, it cannot be imported;
 - When `databaseName` in YAML is empty, it cannot be imported;
-- When `dataSources` in YAML is empty, it cannot be imported.
+- When `dataSources` in YAML is empty, only empty database will be imported.

 ### Example